 Even though Jim himself says he does not consider himself to be a portrait photographer, I do.
 I’m not one who lets a challenge prevent me from making progress, so I gratefully accepted the commission.

 I’m pleased to say that the end product is something that both Jim and I are delighted with.
+A world of inspiration has been drawn from having a photographer friend across the pond (thank you technology angels!), connected through our love of food stories and the incomparably vital role it plays in our lives.

 For more of Jim’s work with Life & Thyme